DataTalksClub/docs/ml-zoomcamp-2025/getting-started.md

 The course has **no regular live sessions** except for occasional intro streams, supporting self-paced learning.

-While you can progress ahead of schedule, projects have deadlines to maintain cohort synchronization.
+While you can progress ahead of [schedule](https://courses.datatalks.club/ml-zoomcamp-2025/), projects have deadlines to maintain cohort synchronization.
+Learn more about the complete learning path in our [Course Curriculum](curriculum.html) and understand [Assignments and Scoring](assignments-and-scoring.html) requirements.

 ## 3. Technical Setup

 Before diving into the coursework, ensure you have the necessary technical foundation.
 You'll need basic **Python knowledge** and comfort with the **command line, Git, and Docker**.
-Create a **GitHub account** where you'll publish all your homework code—detailed setup instructions are covered in the Prerequisites section.
+Create a **GitHub account** where you'll publish all your homework code—detailed setup instructions are covered in our [Prerequisites](prerequisites.html) guide.

 ## 4. Join the Learning Community